prudhvich19/MEANProject/README.md

 include as many fucntionalities as possible.
 This is monolithic server style project and is meant to focus plainly on my Web Application development skills.

 This project has only been made to show the best of my skills for my job-seeking purposes and is not allowed to anyone for any kind of use but only to view.
-Hence, this hase been written in a particularly suitable manner.
+Hence, this has been written in a particularly suitable manner.